tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 ## Understand the sample-txn-executor actor

-You'll need to `git checkout sql` to the SQL branch.
+You'll need to `git checkout sql` to switch to the SQL branch.
 You'll notice that a new folder `sample-txn-executor` has been added.
-This [actor](../../z_glossary/actor.md) is usally called "A-actor" internally.
-The previous `sample-actor` is usually called "B-actor".
-Although the official names for A-actor should be state machine actor and B-actor should be called hosting actor.
+This [actor](../../z_glossary/actor.md) is called an "A-actor" internally.
+The previous `sample-actor` is called a "B-actor" internally.
+Although the official names for A-actor should be state machine actor and B-actor should be hosting actor.
 Just to be clear, some old documents will still use the old "A" and "B" node names.

 Similar to 3-tier architecture in traditional web2 development, the hosting actor is the lambda function running inside the Web Server, while the state machine actor is running inside the [state machine](../../z_glossary/state_machine.md)  similar to a database stored procedure.